 In 1997, a major fire during the school holidays gutted the central part of the school and destroyed a great deal of school archives.
 It was a considerable feat that the school was able to open at the start of term, just 30 days later.

 It required fortitude and resilience to run a school around a major building site, but Headmistress Mrs Baker rose to the challenge.
 As part of the restoration, an additional floor was added to the main house, again expanding the school’s facilities.

 Recent years: a first-class education for girls today

 Ongoing investment by the GDST has seen Sydenham High’s facilities continue to expand.
 A Performing Arts Centre was opened in 2006, comprising a 90-seat Recital Hall, the 152-seat Westwood Theatre, and the assembly hall was renamed Longton Hall and refitted to provide concert and performance facilities.

-In 2009, the Junior School development added classrooms, new playgrounds and specialist facilities for teaching Science, Art, ICT and languages.
+In 2009, the Prep School development added classrooms, new playgrounds and specialist facilities for teaching Science, Art, ICT and languages.

 Over the summer of 2011, the Sixth Form Centre was refurbished, providing a patio area overlooking the astroturf, a new common room, study rooms and reconfigured classrooms.

 The historic Senior School dining hall was refurbished and extended in 2014 to include a glass orangery, new serving area and new state-of-the-art kitchens; while in 2016 the Junior School entrance was upgraded to include a new staircase, reception area and glass-panelled mezzanine area.